 |---|---|

-| Preparation (10–14 days out) | Heat acclimatization, individual sweat testing, rehearse fueling and pre-cooling protocols |
+| Preparation (10–14 days out) | Heat acclimatization (natural or sauna-based), individual sweat testing, rehearse fueling and pre-cooling protocols |

 | Pre-competition (24–48 hours out) | Maintain hydration consistency, optimize glycogen, manage pre-competition meal and snack timing |

-| In-competition | Drink to a planned protocol, sodium-containing fluids, moderate carbohydrate intake, in-competition cooling where available |
+| In-competition | Drink to a planned protocol, sodium-containing fluids, moderate carbohydrate intake, menthol and cooling where available |

 | Recovery | Replace 125–150% of fluid losses with sodium, restore glycogen, support muscle repair, active cooling |